devbarba/luizalabs-test/README.md

 - [Async](https://www.npmjs.com/package/async) - 3.2.0
 - [Supertest](https://www.npmjs.com/package/supertest) - 4.0.2

-## Instalação
+## Instalation

-### Pré-requisitos
+### Prerequisites

-Para rodar a aplicação é necessário somente ter instalado o Node na versão v13.7.0
+To run the application it is only necessary to have Node installed in version v13.7.0.

-### Etapas
+### Phases

-Para rodar a aplicação em sua máquina siga os seguintes passos:
+To run the application on your machine, follow these steps:

 1. git clone [https://github.com/harbsprog/luizalabs-test](https://github.com/harbsprog/luizalabs-test)

-2) cd luizalabs-test `Acessa a pasta do projeto`
+2) cd luizalabs-test `Access the project folder`

-3. yarn install `Realiza instlação das dependências`
+3. yarn install `Performs installation of dependencies`

-4) cp .env.example .env `Copia as variáveis de ambiente`
+4) cp .env.example .env `Copy environment variables`

-5. npx sequelize db:migrate `Roda as migrations`
+5. npx sequelize db:migrate `Run migrations`

-6) yarn start `(Roda a aplicação)`
+6) yarn start `(Run the application)`

-7. Acesse: http://127.0.0.1:8081/ Se apresentar uma mensagem de boas-vindas ocorreu tudo bem.
+7. Access: http://127.0.0.1:8081/ If you present a welcome message everything went well.

-## Testes
+## Tests

-Foram realizados testes de integração e testes unitários:
+Integration tests and unit tests were carried out:

-Para rodar os testes de integração rode o seguinte comando:
+To run the integration tests run the following command:
 `yarn test-integration`

-Para rodar os testes unitários rode o seguinte comando:
+To run the unit tests run the following command:
 `yarn test-unit`

 ## Author